sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
   <li>Some familiarity with Sigma is assumed.
 Not all steps will be shown as the basics are assumed to be understood.</li>
-  <li>Downloadable project files discussed later in this document.</li>
-  <li>A Snowflake account with the proper administrative and security admin access.</li>
-  <li>Microsoft Excel or Google Sheets (for accessing the provided sample data)</li>
 </ul>

-<button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button> <button>[Snowflake Free Trial](https://signup.snowflake.com/)</button>

 ![Footer](assets/sigma_footer.png)

 ## Why Use Input Tables?
 Duration: 5

-When data isn’t in the warehouse, it usually requires a cumbersome technical and people process to ETL data into the warehouse.
-Now users who need to add data to the warehouse are able to do so directly.
+When data isn’t in the warehouse, it usually requires a cumbersome technical or human process to ETL data into the warehouse.
+Now, users who need to add data to the warehouse can do so directly.

 With input tables, what can be built in Sigma changes from one-way transformations of raw data (traditional BI) into a bi-directional data application platform.

-Input tables give users the power to augment, adjust, interact and create "what-if" scenarios in real-time, without changing the source data.
+Input tables give users the power to augment, adjust, interact, and create ‘what-if’ scenarios in real-time, without changing the source data.

 Input tables can also be use as sources for tables, pivot tables, and visualizations, or incorporate the data using [lookups](https://help.sigmacomputing.com/docs/join-types#lookup) and joins.
 And when you create [warehouse views](https://help.sigmacomputing.com/docs/create-and-manage-workbook-warehouse-views) for input tables, you can reuse the manually entered data across your broader data ecosystem.